An in-depth look at recording electric guitar – with audio examples!

 This outline of techniques and technologies to capture electric guitar parts is by no means exhaustive.
 What it does offer is a foundational knowledge and starting point to explore this highly creative endeavor.
 Obviously you won’t often be using nine microphones and 12 tracks to record one guitar pass; just keep these options in mind when you prepare to lay down a take.

 Try a few variations until you find the one that works for you… on that day… in that style… with that guitarist… and that equipment.
 Understanding the basic methods and experimenting with a variety of approaches will keep you interested, and your tracks fresh.

 Here are the audio examples cited, so you can hear what’s going on.
 Note that you’ll want to download these to a pretty large hard disk; MP3 tends to mess up subtle details, so these short audio snippets are stored here as WAV files.

 John Shirley provides the following commentary:

 “OK… so it’s not much of a lick.
 I don’t fancy it all up with EQ and FX for a while.
 And you get to hear it 28 times.
 The purpose of this series of audio demonstrations, however, is simply about the various techniques and the wide array of tonal qualities they can achieve.
 In this case, the actual tune and style are irrelevant.
 Move quickly from one sample to another so you can compare them closely.
-You may want to put them on a CD or place them all in your favorite DAW and time-align the first note so you can easily A/B them.”
+You may want to put them all in your favorite DAW and time-align the first note so you can easily A/B them.”